- Academic All-State

 The OSAA does not determine the qualifications for students to earn letters, the determination of who letters or what constitutes a varsity letter is left up to the school.

 How and when do I request certificates?

-Certificates may be ordered beginning March 30 through May 22.
+Certificates may be ordered in the spring through an online form.
 To request certificates, you must be logged into your OSAA website account with administrative privileges and use the order form on this page.